 Edge computing is a revolutionary approach to cloud computing.
 Just like 5G, the main benefit is the reduced latency.
 It is achieved by utilizing the edges of the cloud network to be closer to the target.
 This makes the response time near-instant and enables efficient processing and analysis of large amounts of data whilst also saving bandwidth.
 With an increasing number of platforms using the network such as IoT and wearable devices, it will be more necessary in the coming decade.

 Progressive Web Apps, or simply PWA, have been on the rise for a while now.
 The idea of a website having complex app-like functionality is the next logical stage of evolution of the browser-based technology.
 Web development, for the longest time, was simplistically perceived as the creation of websites.
 PWA technology takes this area of software development to the next level.
 It battles ever-increasing app fatigue and offers a convenient cross-platform solution for mobile and desktop devices at the same time.

 As outsourcing businesses develop and grow, they find their niches.
 Their skills grow with experience too.
-This has resulted in a number of companies focusing and perfecting specific tasks, for example, software development using .NET for IT businesses.
+This has resulted in a number of companies focusing and perfecting specific tasks, for example, eCommerce web development using Magento or software development using .NET for IT businesses.

 7. Distributed Cloud Services

 As far as trends go, this is an obvious one.
 Distributed cloud services are already successful and widely used today.
 Their inclusion in this list is meant to signify the further development within this technology and even wider adoption.